-Your clients are on board with the plan; now it’s time to deliver the work, show results, and prove to your customer that their investment is paying off.
+Your clients are on board with the plan; now it’s time to deliver the work, show results, and prove to your customers that their investments are paying off.
 Most MSPs get bogged down sharing technical updates, which don’t tell clients the value you’re providing.
 Instead, lean into goal-based reporting and strategic reviews to show that you’re a true business partner.

 In this section, we’ll cover: